 Where's your money going?

 The first map shows the FTSE Developed World ex.
 UK.
-You can see that as of 30th September 2020, 67% of money that you invested in the Developed world fund would go into US stocks or companies.
-8.8% of your money is invested in Japanese stocks and shares and 0.2% in Israel.
+You can see that as of 30th June 2023, 70% of money that you invested in the Developed world fund would go into US stocks or companies.
+7.3% of your money is invested in Japanese stocks and shares and 0.2% in Israel.
 The different colours are different regions.
 Orange is North America, blue is Europe and green is Pacific.

 Katie has created an interactive map so you can scroll around the above map and zoom in and out to see the different countries!
 These work best on a large screen so you can see them and move about.
 As you roll over each element it will give you more details.
 Get out the big screen!

 The second map here shows you the FTSE Global All Cap Index fund.
 These fund names are a bit of a mouthful so from now on, I will refer to the two funds as Dev World and Global.

-The main difference between the two charts is that the Global fund has investments in South America, parts of Africa, India, China and Russia; the Dev World fund doesn't hold any of these.
+The main difference between the two charts is that the Global fund has investments in South America, parts of Africa, India, China and other Asian countries; the Dev World fund doesn't hold any of these.
 The Dev World's holdings are more concentrated in the USA with 10% more of your investments going into the USA.

 âKatie has put the two world maps next to each other so you can compare where you money is invested around the world: